 Wednesday Women’s Bible Study meets on Wednesday mornings & evenings during the fall and spring.
 The Wednesday groups meet at 9:30 am and 6:30 pm in Bldg.
 5-232.

-For more info and to register, contact Janet Reynolds.
+For more info and to find out when the next study begins, contact Janet Reynolds.

 Life Application Groups